braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/action_buttons.md

 {% endtab %}
 {% endtabs %}

+If you use the `UNNotification` framework and have implemented the Braze [notification methods][39], you should already have this method integrated.

 ## Push category customization

 In addition to providing a set of default push categories, Braze supports custom notification categories and actions.
-Once you register categories in your application, you can use the Braze dashboard to send notification categories to your users.
+Once you register categories in your application, you can use the Braze dashboard to send these custom notification categories to your users.

 These categories can then be assigned to push notifications via our dashboard to trigger the action button configurations of your design.
 Here's an example that leverages the `LIKE_CATEGORY` displayed on the device: